John Chrysostom: Legend of the penance of Saint John Chrysostom

 The Penance of St. John Chrysostom, engraving by Lucas Cranach the Elder, 1509.
 The saint can be seen in the background on all fours, while the princess and their baby dominate the foreground.

 A late medieval legend relates that, when John Chrysostom was a hermit in the desert, he was approached by a royal princess in distress.
 (Note: A variant relates that this was Genevieve of Brabant, wife of Count Siegfried of Treves, who was unjustly accused of infidelity and sentenced to death.
 She was led into the forest to be put to death, but her executioners relented and there abandoned her.)
 John, thinking she was a demon, at first refused to help her, but the princess convinced him that she was a Christian and would be devoured by wild beasts if she were not allowed to enter his cave.
 He therefore admitted her, carefully dividing the cave in two parts, one for each of them.
 In spite of these precautions, the sin of fornication was committed, and in an attempt to hide it the distraught John took the princess and threw her over a precipice.
 He then went to Rome to beg absolution, which was refused.
 Realising the appalling nature of his crimes, Chrysostom made a vow that he would never rise from the ground until his sins were expiated, and for years he lived like a beast, crawling on all fours and feeding on wild grasses and roots.
 Subsequently, the princess reappeared, alive, and suckling John's baby, who miraculously pronounced his sins forgiven.
 This last scene was very popular from the late 15th century onwards as a subject for engravers and artists.
-The theme was depicted by Albrecht Dürer around 1496, Hans Sebald Beham and Lucas Cranach the Elder, among others.
+The theme was depicted by Albrecht Dürer around 1496, Lucas Cranach the Elder, and Hans Sebald Beham among others.
 Martin Luther mocked this same legend in his Die Lügend von S. Johanne Chrysostomo (1537) to analyse the pitfalls of the Christian Legendary (hagiography).